jasonwmcswain/pdf-mergician/docs/examples.md

 # Examples and Use Cases

-This document provides practical examples and real-world use cases for `merge-pdf`.
+This document provides practical examples and real-world use cases for `pdf-mergician`.

 ---